George Juskalian: Early life

 George Juskalian was born in Fitchburg, Massachusetts, on June 7, 1914, the youngest son of Armenian parents Kevork Juskalian (1861–1938) and Maritza Ferrahian (1876–1960).
-George's father, Kevork, was from Kharpert, Ottoman Turkey, and his mother Maritza was from Arapkir, Ottoman Turkey.
+George's father, Kevork, was from Kharpert, Ottoman Empire, and his mother Maritza was from Arapkir, Ottoman Empire.

 Kevork Juskalian was among the earliest graduates of the Euphrates College in Kharpert, completing his studies around 1881.
 He served as a minor official of the local Turkish government in Mezire, a village near Kharpert.
 He was then invited to work in the Persian consulate in Mezire until he was recalled by the Turkish government to serve as supervisor of eleven villages in the region of Kharpert.
 Kevork Juskalian felt that there was no secure future for him in Ottoman Turkey and subsequently fled to the United States with his family, arriving at Ellis Island on November 15, 1887.
 Consequently, the Juskalian family became some of the first Armenians to come to the United States.
 Kevork found a job at the Iver Johnson Arms & Cycle Works in Worcester, Massachusetts.
 He was instrumental in the establishment of the Armenian Church of Our Savior on January 18, 1891.

 In 1893, Kevork returned to Kharpert and married Maritza Ferrahian, daughter of Krikor and Yeghisapet (Yesayan) Ferrahian.
-Due to the Hamidian Massacres, Kevork and Maritza returned to the United States and Kevork rejoined the Iver Johnson Arms & Cycle Works company.
+Due to the Hamidian massacres, Kevork and Maritza returned to the United States and Kevork rejoined the Iver Johnson Arms & Cycle Works company.

 Juskalian, who grew up in Fitchburg, attended the local schools and graduated from Fitchburg High School in 1932.
 He continued his education at Boston University, graduating in 1936 with a bachelor's degree in science, journalism.